Security in Thailand

 Police in Thailand are poorly paid.
 Police salary is 6,000 baht (about $125, see money of Thailand exchange rate) per month.
 Hence, corruption in the police, "protection", sometimes dismissive attitude to the victims.
 However, for tourists a special relationship here, of course ,if a tourist behaves appropriately.
 There are special "tourist police", which deals with offences against foreigners or committed by foreigners.
 Although the actual investigation "tourist police" does not hold, at the initial stage it is better to apply it there.
 At least, there will be problems with the language barrier, because there are officers with knowledge of English and even Russian volunteers.

 Tips to avoid trouble in Thailand

 With all the security of Thailand and the friendliness of its people should honestly say that Thailand is a police state.
 The influence of the military and police into politics and public life is quite high, and both categories are very respectable.
 In addition, strict laws and high corruption.
 All together, this can lead to problems with the law and the police, the tourists, who believe that they can do anything.
 Many times there have already been cases of foreign tourists (not only from Russia), which, according to them, never was detained, thrown in jail without any reason, extorted money.
-It is difficult to assess the veracity of these stories that the tourists with their words wow did and peacefully rest easy, but at the same time naive to believe that with you nothing is ever to happen in Thailand and the police will protect you.
+It is difficult to assess the veracity of these stories, but at the same time naive to believe that with you nothing is ever to happen in Thailand and the police will protect you.
 In a conflict situation, the police often sides with the local population and fellow citizens, too, will stand up for their own.
 Keep this in mind and follow these guidelines to avoid trouble: